dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

     1.5

 By default, the C-FFI also defines a setter function for the variable.
-The setter name uses Dylan’s convention of appending “-setter” to the getter name.
+The setter name uses Dylan’s convention of appending "-setter" to the getter name.

 ::